-Consider the following points before you install:
+Consider the following:

 - Install AM and Java Agent in different containers. - Install the container before you install the agent. - Install only one Java Agent for each container. - Install a supported version of the Java runtime environment, as described in Java requirements .
-Set the JAVA_HOME environment variable accordingly.
+Set the JAVA\HOME environment variable accordingly.
 The agent installer requires Java.

-\$ echo \$JAVA_HOME /path/to/java
+\$ echo \$JAVA\HOME /path/to/java

-• For environments with load balancers or reverse proxies, consider the communication between the agent and AM servers, and between the agent and the client.
+- For environments with load balancers or reverse proxies, consider the communication between the agent and AM servers, and between the agent and the client.
 Configure both AM and the environment before you install the agent.
-Learn more in Configure load balancers and reverse proxies.
+Learn more in Configure load balancers and reverse proxies. - If you want to install Java Agent with a FIPS 140-3 compliant security provider, you must perform certain steps before installing the agent.
+Learn more in Integrate with Bouncy Castle FIPS provider.